Elsa (Frozen): Other appearances in animation

+Elsa is also one of the several characters from Walt Disney Animation Studios that appears in the 2023 short film Once Upon a Studio.

 Merchandise

 In December 2013, Disney began releasing "Musical Magic Elsa and Anna Dolls", which played their signature songs that appear in the film.
 Numerous other doll versions of Elsa were released for purchase, including fashion doll sets, mini dolls, plush dolls, and Elsa-as-a-toddler dolls.
 A dress up costume for children was modeled after Elsa's ice gown along with gloves similar to ones she wears in the film.
 Together with Anna, she was depicted on various Frozen-inspired dishware such as plates and coffee mugs.
 Other Elsa-inspired merchandise includes luggage, nightgowns, and home décor.
 Additionally, simplified versions of the film were adapted to children's storybooks, including one with voice audio and another called A Sister More Like Me that was illustrated by Brittney Lee.
 Elsa and Anna also both appear as playable characters in Disney Infinity through the use of their corresponding figurines.

 In early 2014, most Frozen merchandise, including dolls and dresses, were sold out nearly everywhere, including Disney stores and theme parks.
 In early November 2014, Disney announced that it had sold over three million Frozen costumes in North America alone, of which Elsa was the no. 1 best-selling Disney costume of all time, followed by Anna at no. 2.
 Hallmark created a Queen Elsa Christmas tree ornament after much interest was expressed when the Olaf ornament was announced in 2014.